APPLICATION DEADLINE AUGUST 31, 2021

 These people will supervise tote bag stuffing and prepare the room and tables for stuffing totes.
 You must be able to lift boxes containing papers and magazines (up to 80 pounds).
 You will be responsible for overseeing 20 other volunteers.
 It is imperative that you be there by 10:00 am on Thursday.
 You should dress comfortably.

-Due to the additional responsiblity and extra hours, these people will receive an additional $50 discount on registration for a total of a $300 discount.
+Due to the additional responsibility and extra hours, these people will receive an additional $50 discount on registration for a total of a $300 discount or can be done by someone receiving a full scholarship.

 Thursday 10:00 am – 6:00 pm